 The Jabra Elite 7 Active are truly wireless headphones, and you can't use them wired.

-The Jabra Elite 7 Active True Wireless are comfortable earbuds.
-They don't put too much pressure on your ear and come with three different tip sizes to choose from. Ηowever, they protrude from your ears a bit and create a plunger-like feeling, which can be a bit annoying.
+They're comfortable earbuds.
+They don't put too much pressure on your ear and come with three different tip sizes.
+However, they protrude from your ears and create a plunger-like feeling when adjusted, which can get annoying.